JCZuurmond/pyjpeg/docs/190916-xke-pyjpeg.md

 1. From RGB to YCbCr
 1. Per color channel:
-	2. Discrete cosine transform (dct)
+	2. Discrete cosine transform (DCT)
 	3. Quantization
 	4. **Entropy compression**

 ^ End of block and less bits for numbers that occurred more often

+---

+# JPEG filters out high frequency signals

+^
+Could be used during my thesis

 ---